thomamn/java-data-modelling/README.md

 Come up with User Stories (and possibly a more detailed Epic) for each of the following scenarios.
 The design the database tables and relationships which would be needed to implement them.

 1. A local candle maker wants to open an online store selling their handmade candles and other artifacts, they need a database system to use as part of this online shop.
 Details of customers need to be stored, products need to be stored and updated, a record of customer orders also needs to be maintained.

-Design database system for the Candle Shop.
+Design the database system for the Candle Shop.

 2. A restaurant wants to introduce an online booking system for their main dining room, which has various tables.
 The restaurant is open throughout the day so customers can book for a variety of times.